xen0vas/xen0vas.github.io/_posts/2023-04-22-Android-APK-debugging-All-in-one-setup-in-VSCode-IDE.md

 - apk-mitm

 <p align="justify">
-If you want to read more on this amazing plugin you can read about it in their documentation <a href="https://apklab.surendrajat.xyz/">https://apklab.surendrajat.xyz</a>
+If you want to read more on this amazing plugin you can read the APKLab documentation -> <a href="https://apklab.surendrajat.xyz/">https://apklab.surendrajat.xyz</a>
 </p>